|The Arsis Press Story

 "Elizabeth Vercoe is one of the most inventive composers in America today..."
 Washington Post

-A native of Washington, D.C., Vercoe has been a composer at the St. Petersburg Festival in Russia and at the Cite des Arts in Paris and has written music on commission for the Pro Arte Chamber Orchestra, Wellesley College, and other ensembles and soloists.
-Her music has been performed by the Memphis Chamber Symphony, the Women's Philharmonic in San Francisco., the Boston Musica Viva, Alea III, and the Great Noise ensemble in Washington, D.C.
-She is a graduate of Wellesley College and completed a doctorate at Boston University in 1978 where she was a student of Gardner Read.
-In 2003, she held the Acuff Chair of Excellence at Austin Peay State University in Tennessee.
-She teaches at Regis College in Weston, Massachusetts.
+A native of Washington, D.C., Vercoe has been a composer at the St. Petersburg Festival in Russia and at the Cite des Arts in Paris and has written music on commission for the Pro Arte Chamber Orchestra, Wellesley College, and various ensembles and soloists.
+She completed a doctorate at Boston University where she was a student of Gardner Read, and held the Acuff Chair of Excellence at Austin Peay State University in 2003.
+Recently her music was performed at Tanglewood and was one of five pieces on a concert at Lincoln Center's Bruno Walter Hall celebrating the 75th anniversary of the American Music Center

 One of the first composers published by Arsis Press, the catalog includes her Fantasy and Three Studies for piano; Balance for Violin and Cello; Sonaria for cello; Herstory II: Thirteen Japanese Lyrics for soprano, piano and percussion; Herstory III: Jehanne de Lorraine (Joan of Arc) for soprano and piano; Irreveries from Sappho for voice and piano, or SSA and piano; and God Be in My Head for chorus.
-Other music is published by Plucked String Editions and is available on Centaur, Owl, Capstone, and Leonarda compact discs.
+Two all-Vercoe discs are now available from Parma Recordings that include the Fantasy, Irreveries, and Herstory II among other works.
+Other music is recorded on Centaur, Owl, Capstone, Parma, and Leonarda compact discs, and additional scores are available from Plucked String Editions, Noteworthy Sheet Music and Certosa Verlag in Germany.
+Her Arsis Press scores are available from the American Composers Alliance.

 Walker, Gwyneth (instrumental: chamber/winds) Website